bitsbymax/Notes/Angular.md

 #### Injectors Hierarchy

+- If a component requires a dependency, Angular first looks for it in the `element injector` of the component.
+- If it isn’t defined in the providers array, then the framework looks at the parent component.
+This process repeats for as long as Angular finds a dependency in an ancestor.
+- If the dependency isn’t found, the next phase is searching in the `environment injector` (or the `module injector` in the case of module-based applications), and then the `environment root injector`.
+- Finally, the `platform injector` is checked.
+- If Angular reaches the `null injector` an error is thrown.

+In this hierarchical order, if a dependency exists in more than injector, the instance defined on the lowest level, the one closest to the component is resolved.

 **`Element Injector (Component)`** ---> **`Element Injector (Parent Component)`** ---> **`Element Injector (App Component)`** ---> **If not resolved** ---> **`Environment Injector`** ---> **`Environment Root Injector`** ---> **`Platform Injector`** ---> **`Null Injector`**

 ---